lambda-fairy/quiz/pda/README.md

     input_alpha = '01'
     stack_alpha = 'AZ'

 Input and stack alphabet.
-NOTE: If you change the input alphabet, you must override the tests as well.
-See the "Test Options" section for details.
+If you don't provide your own test cases (see below), the simulator will generate its own tests from the input alphabet.

     initial_stack = ''